-›Add to destination or ›Add to address book
+Add to destination or

 MAP-GUIDED DESTINATION SELECTION

 If you only know the location of the town or street of destination, you can enter the destination using a map.
 Select the destination on the map using cross-hairs and then transfer it for destination guidance.